msac-cisw/pizza-page/README.md

-# pizza-page

-CISB 11 starter materials for the Pizza Page classroom demo.
+# The Magic of Pizza

 Use this repo to build a plain HTML page, add pizza content and images, connect a CSS stylesheet, and then use AI to experiment with different visual styles.